0800 0567 253

 Learners will receive feedback on all their work via our online virtual learning environment and through one-to-one tutorials.
 They will also have tangible experience of completing computer games, which will then be played at the end-of-year show.

 What do I need to join?

-5 GCSEs at grade 4 (C) or above, or a relevant Level 2 qualification at merit grade or above.
+Five GCSEs at grade 4 (C) or above, or a relevant Level 2 qualification at merit grade or above.
 As this is a creative course, we would also like to see a portfolio of creative work at interview.

 Maths & English

 A key requirement for obtaining many jobs is to achieve a good standard of English and maths.
-Therefore learners that do not yet have a GCSE grade 4 (C) will be enrolled on either GCSE or functional skills programmes alongside their main course.
+Therefore learners that do not yet have a GCSE grade 4 (C) will be enrolled on either GCSE or Functional Skills programmes alongside their main course.

 Learners will develop skills in communication, presentation and writing through pitching and presenting work, as well as the key production skills for making video games.
-They will produce a portfolio throughout the course, and are encouraged to present it to professional games designers for feedback at industry exhibitions.
+They will produce a portfolio throughout the course and are encouraged to present it to professional games designers for feedback at industry exhibitions.